jpueberbach4/bp.markets.ingest/dukascopy/README.md

 >When you apply ```config.dukascopy-mt4.yaml```.
 Perform a rebuild from scratch ```./rebuild-full.sh```.

+>I detected DST change on commodities (BRENT).
+Looking for a way how to solve this.

 ## Notice

 Backfilling is not currently supported, as our pipeline processes data strictly forward.
 Because of this, historical data—particularly for illiquid pairs and at the highest granularity—may be skewed.
 Backfilling has been identified as a must-have feature.